RB Leipzig confirm Marsch as new manager following Nagelsmann departure to Bayern Munich | Goal.com

 RB Leipzig confirm Marsch as new manager following Nagelsmann departure to Bayern Munich

-RB Leipzig have confirmed the appointment of Jesse Marsch as their new manager, following the departure of Julien Nagelsmann to Bayern Munich.
+RB Leipzig have confirmed the appointment of Jesse Marsch as their new manager, following the departure of Julian Nagelsmann to Bayern Munich.

-Nagelsmann left Leipzig for Bundesliga rivals Bayern Munich earlier this week, with the club sourcing his replacement from their sister club, Red Bull Salzburg.
+Nagelsmann revealed earlier this week that he will be leaving Leipzig for Bundesliga rivals Bayern Munich, with the club sourcing his replacement from their sister club, Red Bull Salzburg.

 American coach Marsch will move to take charge of Leipzig, part of the Red Bull stable of clubs along with Salzburg, for the start of the 2021-22 season.